miwipe/ngsLCA/README.md

                metadata="Desktop/project_files/sample_metadata.txt") #change it to the full path of your sample metadata.
 ```

-Filter the combined taxa profile:
+Filter the combined taxa profile.
+This will filter the complete_profile.txt.

 ``` r
 ngsLCA_filter(path=working_directory,